-TABLE 202-4Treatment of Anticholinergic Toxicity ||Download (.pdf) TABLE 202-1 Major Groups of Substances with Anticholinergic Activity
+TABLE 202-1Major Groups of Substances with Anticholinergic Activity ||Download (.pdf) TABLE 202-1 Major Groups of Substances with Anticholinergic Activity

 |Class and Subclass ||Prototypical Agent(s) |